Charitable Giving and Tax Changes

 The AGI limit for cash contributions also remains increased for corporate donors.
 Corporations can deduct up to 25 percent of taxable income.
 Prior to 2020, this number was 10 percent.

 Qualified Charitable Distributions are still a great way to make contributions.

 If you are 70 ½ or older, you can still use your IRA to receive tax relief on giving to charities such as Friends of PBS Wisconsin.
 You can do so with a qualified charitable distribution (QCD) from your IRA.
 The funds are directly transferred from your IRA to the Friends of PBS Wisconsin and are put to use right away.
 A QCD generates neither taxable income nor a tax deduction, so you benefit even if you do not itemize your deductions.

 To read a summary of the CARES Act, please visit:

-Or, to read the full text of the CARES Act, visit:
+Or, to read the full text of the Consolidated Appropriations Act of 2021, visit: